 7.3 Under no circumstances will the School permit an unchecked volunteer to have unsupervised contact with students.

-7.4 It is the School's policy that a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
-Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.
+7.4 Those volunteers who are likely to be involved in activities with the School on an infrequent basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.

 7.5 In addition, the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
 This may include (but is not limited to the following):